abdallaamin/accessory-slider---tractive-task-aug-2023/README.md

-# Hello there Good People of Tractive
+# Hello there, Good People of Tractive!

-This is my submission to "the Accessory slider component" task given to me at 29th aug 2023
+This is my submission for "the Accessory slider component" task given to me on August 29th, 2023.

-try it on the web now from [here](https://accessory-slider-tractive-task-aug-2023.vercel.app/)
+Try it on the web now [here](https://accessory-slider-tractive-task-aug-2023.vercel.app/).

-## what I have done :
+## What I have done:

-According to the requirments I implemented my solution using javascript along with html and css for sure, not using any js frame work as requested, I took it upon myself to not use any third library components or library ,
+According to the requirements, I implemented my solution using JavaScript along with HTML and CSS.
+I did not use any JavaScript frameworks as requested.
+I took it upon myself to avoid using any third-party components or libraries.

-starting with index.html :
+Starting with index.html:

-its basic skeleton for the slider container and the cards , followed by slider bar container that gets filled dynamicly , I made the choice to make all the heavy lefting on the javascript side .
+It's the basic skeleton for the slider container and the cards, followed by a slider bar container that gets filled dynamically.
+I chose to handle most of the heavy lifting on the JavaScript side.

-moving to styles.css :
+Moving to styles.css:

-just a simple styling for the main component and adding media query for mobile responsive part ( slider and slider bar content)
+Just simple styling for the main component and adding a media query for mobile responsiveness (slider and slider bar content).

-as for the main part : scripts.js :
+As for the main part, scripts.js:

-This where the heavy lifting is happening . first I added the slider bar functionality and adding the dots dynamicly and making them responding to change cards on clicking . then I spend most of my time and effort adding touch events and make The slidebar adapt corresponding to the visible cards , ( I didnt use any third part library like : swipper for ex , which was much more simpler but adds to bundle size and makes it dependent on external third party library ) finally I had to add the resize window functionality to make sure it reset again to the default if you are moving from mobile to desktop.
+This is where the heavy lifting happens.
+First, I added the functionality for the slider bar and dynamically added dots that respond to card changes when clicked.
+I then spent most of my time and effort adding touch events to make the slider adapt to visible cards.
+I didn't use any third-party libraries like Swiper; instead, I aimed to keep the bundle size small and avoid external dependencies.
+Finally, I implemented the window resize functionality to ensure a reset to the default layout when switching from mobile to desktop.

- you will find simple comments guiding you throught each step on the script.js
+You will find simple comments guiding you through each step in script.js.

 ![desktop screen](https://github.com/abdallaamin/accessory-slider---tractive-task-aug-2023/assets/26660809/cdd486e7-c3be-45b7-b97d-1ba852f9d069)
 ![mobile screen](https://github.com/abdallaamin/accessory-slider---tractive-task-aug-2023/assets/26660809/d8c7e2d4-04f3-4c6f-bd3e-6c521e4ae389)

-## Getting Started
+## Getting Started:

-I took it further more and deplyed it on the web using vercel so you can just check IT from  [here](https://accessory-slider-tractive-task-aug-2023.vercel.app/)
+I went a step further and deployed it on the web using Vercel, so you can check it out [here](https://accessory-slider-tractive-task-aug-2023.vercel.app/).

+If you want to get started locally, follow these steps:
+1. Clone the repository.
-If you want to get it started locally: clone the repo and then just open the index.html file on your local browser ( or run it on live dev server on vs code)
+2. Open the index.html file in your local browser or use a live development server in VS Code.

-## Learn More
+## Learn More:

-as for the time I spent on this task:
-It was around 3/4 hours , most of them was on the touch and drag functionallity.
+As for the time I spent on this task, it was around 3 to 4 hours, with most of that time dedicated to implementing touch and drag functionality.

-## Deploy on Vercel
+## Deploy on Vercel:

-I took it further more and deplyed it on the web using vercel on [here](https://accessory-slider-tractive-task-aug-2023.vercel.app/)
+I went the extra mile and deployed it on the web using Vercel.
+You can access it [here](https://accessory-slider-tractive-task-aug-2023.vercel.app/).